0vergrown/Handbook/src/content/blog/2026-08-05-sounds-collisions-and-magic-words.md

 ---
 title: Rewriting sound, colliding with things, and what a magic word actually matches
-description: Apoli 1.23.0 adds two sound-replacement powers, action_on_collision, three new play_sound fields, texture icons for skill trees, and makes the chat magic-word trigger say what it means.
+description: Apoli 1.23.1 adds two sound-replacement powers, action_on_collision, three new play_sound fields, texture icons for skill trees, and fixes the chat magic-word trigger properly.
 date: 2026-08-05
 author: Overgrown
 ---

-Apoli **1.23.0** (Origins **1.11.1**) is a sound update, a collision trigger, and a long-overdue clarification of how chat filters match.
+Apoli **1.23.1** (Origins **1.11.1**) is a sound update, a collision trigger, and a long-overdue fix for the chat magic-word trigger.

 ## Sound, rewritten in both directions